opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * update(campaignGuid, object): updates the attributes of the given campaign.
 * list(groupGuid): returns the list of campaigns for the given group.

+### Campaign Channels

+* get(channelGuid): returns the attributes of the given campaign channel.
+* create(object): creates a new campaign channel.
+* update(channelGuid, object): updates the attributes of the given campaign channel.
+* list(groupGuid, campaignGuid): returns the list of campaign channels for the given group and campaign.

 <sub>Copyright (c) 2020 OpsMatters</sub>